hdeps/hdeps/README.md

 # Version Compat

-Usage of this library should work back to 3.7, but development (and mypy compatibility) only on 3.10-3.12.
-Linting requires 3.12 for full fidelity.
+This library works only on 3.10-3.12, and linting requires 3.12 for full fidelity.
+I do not yet know how well it works on 3.13 because I haven't gotten pydantic-core to compile there and they don't provide a wheel.

 # License